whitphx/vscode-emacs-mcx/README.md

 This Visual Studio Code extension provides Emacs-like keybindings and operations.
 This is inspired by [the great VSCcode extension by hiro-sun](https://github.com/hiro-sun/vscode-emacs) and its forks such as [vscode-emacs-friendly by Sebastian Zaha](https://github.com/SebastianZaha/vscode-emacs-friendly), [vscode-emacs-improved by rkwan94](https://github.com/rkwan94/vscode-emacs), and [vscode-emacs-neon by NotKyon](https://github.com/NotKyon/vscode-emacs-neon).

-Though there were such great extensions, this extension is written from scratch because it was hard to achieve the goal listed below by extending the existent codebase.
+Though there were such great extensions, this extension is written from scratch because it was hard to achieve the goals listed below by extending the existing codebase.

 This extension aims